noema-git/Disaster-Response-Pipeline/README.md

 - sklearn

 <a id='credits'></a>
-## 7. Credits and Acknowledgements
+## 6. Credits and Acknowledgements

+This Project is part of Data Science Nanodegree Program by Udacity.